 Built by the Qatari government, this large and modern mosque has all the cultural and educational amenities.
 Also, it is one of the best mosques in Ashgabat.

 Situated on the southern side of Sana’a, the capital of Yemen, the mosque is considered to be the largest building of contemporary Yemeni Islamic architecture.
 This unique architectural and engineering monument is called the Al Saleh Mosque, one of the most beautiful mosques in the world and the largest Islamic monuments in the Islamic Arab countries.

 The mosque was built by former Yemeni President Ali Abdullah Saleh for eight years at a cost of $100 million.
-The area of the mosque is 224,821 square meters and can accommodate 45,000 worshipers.
-Moreover, the Salah Sana’a Mosque has 6 minarets, the height of 4 of which is 100 meters and the other 2 are 80 meters tall each.
+The mosque’s area is 224,821 square meters and can accommodate 45,000 worshipers.
+Moreover, the Salah Sana’a Mosque has 6 minarets, the height of 4 of which is 100 meters, and the other 2 are 80 meters tall each.
 They are one of the tallest minarets in the Middle East.
 The mosque has 23 domes of different sizes located at different angles.